Page contents

 Can you recover from Covid?

-Some people can be infected with Covid and never develop symptoms or have only mild symptoms which they can recover from.
+Some people can be infected with Covid and never develop symptoms.
+Others have only mild symptoms which they can recover from.

 The time between infection and having symptoms is on average five days.